 >1000 Mt CO2

-Teesside’s location offers access to storage sites in the southern North Sea with more than 1000 Mt of CO2 storage capacity.
+Teesside’s location offers access to storage sites in the southern North Sea with more than a gigaton of CO2 storage capacity.

 Teesside industries account for 5.6% of industrial emissions in the UK and the site is home to 5 of the UK’s top 25 CO2 emitters.

-The project will deliver local jobs and economic growth, supporting up to 4,000 direct and indirect jobs during construction.
+The project could create up to 5,500 direct jobs during construction.

 The project is being developed to store up to 6Mt of CO2 each year – the equivalent to the annual energy use of over 2 million homes.

 In the IEA Sustainable Development Scenario, CCUS accounts for 12% of the cumulative emissions reductions needed globally by 2050.